Paplo14/Goblin-Bot-mining-Telegram-/README.md

 Goblin Bot mining ⛏️ Telegram
 link 🔗 Bot: https://t.me/GoblinMine_bot/start?startapp=707813877

-Query id But it in data.txt
+user But it in data.txt
-how to get query id?
+how to get user?
 https://youtu.be/LcTo07Mlijo?si=W7brJStYsj0taqW-

 How to start bot?
 Download Pydriod3 from Google Play..